sourcecred/sourcecred/README.md

 ### Running with Docker

-Optionally, you can build and run sourcecred in a container to avoid installing dependencies on your host.
+You can build and run sourcecred in a container to avoid installing dependencies on your host.
 First, build the container:

 ```bash